102 State Park Rd

 A beach wheelchair at Lake St. Catherine State Park

-Parks with beach wheelchairs include: Alburgh Dunes, Branbury, Brighton, Camp Plymouth, Crystal Lake, Lake St. Catherine, Silver Lake, Camp Plymouth, Sandbar, Waterbury Center, and Sand Bar.
+Parks with beach wheelchairs include: Alburgh Dunes, Branbury, Brighton, Camp Plymouth, Crystal Lake, Lake St. Catherine, Silver Lake, Camp Plymouth, Sandbar, and Waterbury Center.

 A beach wheelchair is provided to guests to use for free.
 Guests can call the park to make sure it will be available when they arrive, otherwise if no one is using it, it can be first come first served.
 There is no beach mat, but it is a short stretch over the sand to the water.